Grain or grass fed beef? Make an informed choice

-When it comes to grain or grass fed beef, chances are you want to know the difference on eating and nutritional quality, so you can make an informed choice for the family.
+When it comes to grain or grass fed beef, chances are you want to know the difference on flavour, rearing conditions and nutritional quality, so you can make an informed choice for the family.
 Here, we list out the key differences in an easy to read table.

 |Composition||Less total fat than grain fed with higher levels of Vitamin A and E||More total fat than grass fed|